fusepoolP3/overall-architecture/d51-deliverable.md

-Once the first milestone of the project was accomplished, the project already has a working platform, something that is ready to be used for stating to develop and integrate all the other components.
+Once the first milestone of the project was accomplished, the project already has a working platform, something that is ready to be used for starting to develop and integrate all the other components.
 In parallel, the platform will be also evaluated by external stakeholders that will provide the necessary feedback to feed the following development iterations.
-The Scrum methodology [Takeuchi1986] internally used for the project development will try deliver quickly and respond to all these emerging requirements.
+The Scrum methodology [Takeuchi1986] internally used for the project development will try to deliver quickly and respond to all these emerging requirements.

-Our methodology is heavily inspired by the twelfe-factor app [Wiggings2012] principles.
+Our methodology is heavily inspired by the twelve-factor app [Wiggings2012] principles.
 This results in a platform composed of many standalone applications.
-These applications can be implemented used any language and communicate only via well defined protocols.
+These applications can be implemented using any language and communicate only via well defined protocols.
 There are no shared dependencies that might cause the entire system to break on an incompatible change, every module includes all the dependencies it needs to run.

 ## Architecture

 The architecture is based on components communicating via HTTP and exposing RESTfull APIs.
 This allows for components being developed in any language and hosted on any platform.
 After initial discussions on the architectural principles (see [[2]](#ftnt2) and [[3]](#ftnt3)) the decision was taken to have the components very loosely coupled and interacting only via HTTP, this design choice was made with the following goals:

-- Reusability of Fusepool component is maximized
+- Reusability of Fusepool components is maximized
 - Distributed development is facilitated
-- It is easy for developer to understand and extend the software
+- It is easy for developers to understand and extend the software
 - Ensure longevity of the software
 - The software is simple to deploy and maintain in organizational IT environments (DoW 1.2.2)

-Once the decision was taken on how components should interact the question was were the boundaries between components should be defined and how the components build the overall platform.
+Once the decision was taken on how components should interact the question was where the boundaries between components should be defined and how the components build the overall platform.
 The following figure depicts the high-level architecture for the Fusepool P3 platform:

 ![Platform Diagram](p3-platform-diagram.svg "Platform Diagram")

-The diagram shows how the UI and other clients access the fusepool P3 primarily via and LDP transforming Proxy which exposes a front-end conforming to the LDP specification [Speicher2014] with the addition of the Transforming Container API [TODO link].
+The diagram shows how the UI and other clients access the fusepool P3 primarily via an LDP transforming Proxy which exposes a front-end conforming to the LDP specification [Speicher2014] with the addition of the Transforming Container API [TODO link].
 The proxy transparently handles transformation processes by calling in background the actual transformers, and sending back the data to the platform once the process has finished.
 The clients can also directly access transformers via their REST API (transformer API) [TODO link] or use a SPARQL 1.1 [SPARQL11] endpoint.

 As the name suggests transformer data.
 The term ans the API are used broadly both for the functionality provided by WP 2 as well as by WP 3.
 It comprises the transformation from non-RDF content to RDF as well as the transformation from content without annotations to content with annotations.